Joe-Wehbe/PacmanSearch/README.md

 # Description
-This project was completed as part of the Artificial Intelligence course at the <a href="lau.edu.lb">Lebanese American University</a>.
-It consists of implementing different search algorithms and heuristics to optimize the Pacman game.</br>
+This project was completed as part of the Artificial Intelligence course at the <a href="http://www.lau.edu.lb/">Lebanese American University</a>.
+It consists of implementing different search algorithms and heuristics to optimize the Pacman game.<br>

 The algorithms and heuristics are written in the `search.py` and `searchAgents.py` files. <br>
 Files that can be useful to look at: `pacman.py`, `game.py` and `util.py` (data structures).<br>